Alternative Medicine Degree: What You’ll Study

 The Homeopathic Academy of Naturopathic Physicians (HANP) certifies NDs.

 Homeopathic program graduates are licensed through the Council for Homeopathic Certification (CHC).
-In Arizona, Connecticut and Nevada, licensed homeopaths are also physicians.
-Meanwhile, unlicensed practitioners are allowed to practice homeopathy in California, Idaho, Louisiana, Rhode Island, Minnesota and Oklahoma.
+In Arizona, Connecticut, and Nevada, licensed homeopaths are also physicians.
+Meanwhile, unlicensed practitioners are allowed to practice homeopathy in California, Idaho, Louisiana, Rhode Island, Minnesota,

 Several certification organizations give their seal of approval to hypnotherapists including the American Association of Professional Hypnotherapists (AAPH), the Society for Clinical and Experimental Hypnosis (SCEH) and the American Society of Clinical Hypnosis (ACSH).